bshimanuki/SpaceCells/README.md

 If you don't have python 3, you can run `python -m SimpleHTTPServer 8000` instead.

+## Build Dependencies
+The python bindings depend on Boost.Python.
+The wasm bindings depend on emscripten.
+The UI is built with React packaged with webpack via npm.

+On Ubuntu, you will need the `libboost-python-dev` package to use with python.

 ## Interface

 There are 3 different ways to input symbols.